-CMU reports on key developments in music and the music industry every weekday, helping music people navigate and understand everything that’s going on.
+CMU reports on key developments in music and the music industry every weekday through the CMU Daily bulletin and every week with the Setlist podcast, helping music people navigate and understand everything that’s going on.

 CMU:DIY works with early career artists and future industry talent helping them to truly understand the business.

-The CMU+TGE conferences are truly unique for a number of reasons.
+The CMU+TGE Sessions are truly unique for a number of reasons.

-1. Because CMU reports on the music industry every day, our conferences are more timely, more incisive and more forward looking.
+1. Because CMU reports on the music industry every day, our sessions are more timely, more incisive and more forward looking.

-3. Because we present a whole day of content around each topic, we can dig much deeper than any other music conference into the issues and challenges the business faces today.
+3. Because we have three focused strands, we can dig much deeper than any other music conference into the issues and challenges the business faces today.

 4. Because we prioritise talks and interviews in our programme, the industry experts on stage can present their insights and case studies in a more detailed and digestible way.

-5. Because the CMU+TGE conferences are truly editorially driven, we are able to identify the key challenges and opportunities and find the people best equipped to discuss them.
+5. Because the CMU+TGE Sessions are truly editorially driven, we are able to identify the key challenges and opportunities and find the people best equipped to discuss them.